 - Name of the event

-- Type- volunteer opportunity, event, fundraiser, ticketed event.
+- Type- volunteer opportunity, an event, a project, a fundraiser, a donation drive, a ticketed event, and a pledge.

 - Duration- single day, multi-day, recurring, random dates throughout the year, or an open opportunity with no defined times?
 You can also add shifts to your event.